chmerdon/GradientRobustMultiPhysics.jl/README.md

 - grids by [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl)
 - PDEDescription module for easy and close-to-physics problem description (as variational equations) independent from the actual discretisation
 - Newton terms for nonlinear operators are added automatically by automatic differentiation (experimental feature)
-- solver can run fixed-point iterations between subsets of equations of the PDEDescription (possibly with Anderson acceleration)
+- solver can run fixed-point iterations between subsets of equations of the PDEDescription
 - time-dependent problems can be integrated in time by internal backward Euler or Crank-Nicolson implementation or via the external module [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) (experimental)
 - reconstruction operators for gradient-robust Stokes discretisations (BR->RT0/BDM1 or CR->RT0 in 2D/3D, and P2B->RT1/BDM2 in 2D, more to come)
 - plotting via functionality of [GridVisualize.jl](https://github.com/j-fu/GridVisualize.jl)